PharmaLedger-IMI/api-documentation/epi/README.md

 ```

 ### Prerequisite
--	Access to Identity Provider such as Azure LDAP
+-	Access to Identity Provider such as Azure AD
 -	Epi-workspace

 To enable SSO in application, application need to have tenant-client ID and modify epi-workspace source code as explained in below two steps.
 This document is prepared assuming that Azure being used for ePI application registration for tenant and client ID: